themistocleous/themistocleous.github.io/_posts/2017-12-13-emacs-input.md

 # Phonetics
-There are  several input  functions for  IPA symbols  two of  the most common ones  are the  __ipa-praat__ and  __ipa-x-sampa__.
-If  you are transcribing English, French, German and  Italian you may find the IPA convenient.
+There are several input functions for inserting IPA symbols two of the most common  ones are the  __ipa-praat__ and __ipa-x-sampa__.
+If you are transcribing English, French, German  and Italian you may find the __IPA__ convenient.
 For  Greek someone might want to  download the IPA keyboard                                                          from my
 [GitHub account](https://github.com/themistocleous/Keyboard_Layouts.),
 which works with all applications across a system.